 We are offering

-three reading groups this Spring.
+three reading groups this Fall.
 As in the past, the groups will meet over dinner at a local restaurant (Gourmet Kingdom, in Carrboro).
 The books will be provided and the cost of dinner will be covered.
 Each group will meet eight times over the course of the semester, for approximately an hour and a half each meeting.
 Please keep in mind that, if you do join a reading group, attendance and participation at each meeting is expected.
 In addition, towards the end of the semester, we will ask you to provide an evaluation of your experience in the group.
 Below you will find descriptions of the three groups, along with a link (below the three) to a sign-up form with which you can request a space in whichever group(s) interest you.
-All the spaces are now filled.

 Reading Groups for Spring 2017

 Distributive justice obtains in a society when its political and economic institutions are set up so that social and economic benefits and burdens are fairly distributed.
 In this reading group, we consider two incredibly influential, but deeply different, theories of distributive justice.
 We begin with John Rawls’ defense of liberal egalitarianism espoused in his seminal work A Theory of Justice.
 We will then turn to Robert Nozick’s libertarian critique of Rawls’ theory and the pursuit of distributive patterns more generally, as defended in his Anarchy, State, and Utopia.
 Neither is the last word on distributive justice, but taken together they work to frame contemporary discussions of justice even among those who reject their views.

 Why Nations Fail: The Origins of Power, Prosperity, and Poverty, by Daron Acemoglu and James A. Robinson